 Besides the incredible battery, you’ll also appreciate the vibration reminder feature that makes things easy and convenient.
 How so?
 The headset will instantly vibrate as soon as a phone call comes through.
 So you can press the button on the side of the device and now answer the phone if you choose.
 Or you can look at your device and screen your calls by pressing the button to ignore it.
 Having this option is always a nice benefit, as you’ll soon see.

 The earbud retraction feature was faulty for a couple of reviewers.
 After a while, one or more earbuds would no longer retract into the Amorno Foldable Wireless Neckband.
 While indeed a little disappointing, it didn’t happen to everyone, so it’s not like this is a faulty feature that always happens.
 Just a few people complained about it.

 A Guide to Choosing the Best Behind the Neck Headphones

-But there are many other factors to consider when making the right choice for the best behind the neck headphones.
-You have to consider sound quality, the reason why you’re leaning toward a particular model, whether or not it’s durable, how long the battery life will last, and whether it matches your particular style.
+But there are many other factors to consider when making the right choice for the best behind-the-neck headphones.
+You have to consider sound quality, why you’re leaning toward a particular model, whether or not it’s durable, how long the battery life will last, and whether it matches your specific style.

 For certain people, some of these features aren’t going to cross their radar because they just don’t care about style or durability as two possible examples.
 But other people will see things differently and having a durable neckband that can withstand a heavy workout will be an absolute must.